 The HSE Occupational Guidance Service helps people with a disability to find training options or support services that best suits their needs.
 Information on services per county is available on the local HSE disability service page.

-The organisation AHEAD run a work placement programme for graduates called WAM.
-Willing Able Mentoring (WAM) is a work placement programme which aims to promote access to the labour market for graduates with disabilities and build the capacity of employers to integrate disability into the mainstream workplace.
-WAM works with participating employers to offer mentored, paid, work placements for graduates with disabilities.
+The organisation AHEAD run a work placement programme for graduates called the Willing Able Mentoring (WAM) programme.
+This is a work placement programme that aims to promote access to the labour market for graduates with disabilities and build the capacity of employers to integrate disability into the mainstream workplace.

 EmployAbilityThe EmployAbility service is a national service which provides an employment support service for people with a: